-During 2020 the Company proposes to raise sufficient equity finance to commence the re-application process for the Marine Consent.
+During 2021 the Company aims to raise sufficient equity finance to commence the re-application process for the Marine Consent.

-It is expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q3, 2021.
-This would lead to an expected grant date of Q2, 2022 and eventual production in mid to late 2024.
+Once the required level of funding has been raised, it is then expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q1, 2022.
+This would lead to an expected grant date of Q1, 2023 and eventual production in mid to late 2025.